 Tilapia is a great fish because it is low in fat and doesn't have a strong fishy taste, making it good for baked dishes.
 It is also easy to grow and breeds quickly; these little guys are ready to eat in a little over four months.
 You can also grow a lot of Tilapias in a small place, a plus for those wanting to raise food indoors.

 One caveat with Tilapias is they need warm water to grow in and do better either indoors or in a warmer climate.
 If you live in Canada and want to have an outdoor aquaponics system, this isn't the fish for you, but if you live in a southern climate or want a good indoor fish, you can't go wrong with Tilapia.
-(You can find Tilapia fingerlings online here.)
+I have found tilapia fingerlings on Craigslist before.

 If you do live in a colder climate, you could grow Trout.
 They do well in colder temperatures (between 46 degrees Fahrenheit and 72 degrees Fahrenheit) and are delicious to eat.
 A downside to this is you'll be limited to the vegetables you can grow (think winter gardening), but it will likely work for broccoli, peas, cabbage and other greens.